dandrea1/EN.685.648.81.FA23/Grading README.txt

 4. pip install yfinance
 5. pip install psycopg2-binary
 6. pip install pandas_datareader
+7. pip install matplotlib
-7. export AIRFLOW_HOME=~/airflow
+8. export AIRFLOW_HOME=~/airflow
-8. conda install -c conda-forge airflow
+9. conda install -c conda-forge airflow
-9. airflow db init
+10. airflow db init
-10. cd ~/airflow
+11. cd ~/airflow

 Using a text editor (nano in this case), change the line in the “airflow.cfg” file where it says load_examples from True to False.
 This will prevent the airflow UI from loading the example DAGs.
 These DAG examples can be helpful, but they also make it more difficult to find the DAGs you are creating for the assignment.

-11. mkdir dags
+12. mkdir dags
-12. airflow users create \
+13. airflow users create \
 --username admin \
 --password admin \
 --firstname Brandon \